Pith helmet: Home Service helmet

-The design of the Home Service helmet closely resembles the traditional custodian helmet worn since 1869 by a number of police forces in England and Wales.
-Black helmets of a similar shape were also part of the uniform of the Victoria Police during the late 19th century.
+The design of the Home Service helmet closely resembles the traditional custodian helmet worn since 1869 by several police forces in England and Wales.
+Black helmets of a similar shape were also part of the uniform of the Australian Victoria Police during the late 19th century.
 The US Army also wore blue cloth helmets of the same pattern as the British model from 1881 to 1901 as part of their full-dress uniform.
-The version worn by cavalry and mounted artillery included plumes and cords in the colours (yellow or red) of their respective branches of service.
+The version worn by cavalry and mounted artillery included plumes and cords in their respective service branches' colours (yellow or red).

 20th century

 Military use

-Prior to the First World War, the Royal Navy and other navies had sometimes provided pith helmets for landing parties in tropical regions.
-Pith helmets were widely worn during the First World War by British, Belgian, French, Austrian-Hungarian and German troops fighting in the Middle East and Africa.
-A white tropical helmet was issued to personnel of the French Navy serving in the Red Sea, Far Eastern waters and the Pacific between 1922 and the 1940s.
+Before the First World War, the Royal Navy and other navies had sometimes provided pith helmets for landing parties in tropical regions.
+Pith helmets were widely worn during the First World War by British, Belgian, French, Austrian-Hungarian, and German troops fighting in the Middle East and Africa.
+A white tropical helmet was issued to personnel of the French Navy serving in the Red Sea, Far Eastern waters, and the Pacific between 1922 and the 1940s.

-During the 1930s, the locally recruited forces maintained in the Philippines, (consisting of the army and a gendarmerie), used sun helmets mostly made out of compressed coconut fiber called "Guinit".
-The Axis Second Philippine Republic's military, known as the Bureau of Constabulary, as well as guerrilla groups in the Philippines also wore this headdress.
+During the 1930s, the locally recruited forces maintained in the Philippines (consisting of the army and a gendarmerie) used sun helmets mostly made out of compressed coconut fiber called "Guinit".
+The Axis Second Philippine Republic's military, known as the Bureau of Constabulary, and guerrilla groups in the Philippines also wore this headdress.

-Prior to the Second World War, Royal Navy officers wore the Wolseley helmet when in white (tropical) uniform; the helmet was plain white, with a narrow navy-blue edging to the top of the puggaree.
+Before the Second World War, Royal Navy officers wore the Wolseley helmet when in white (tropical) uniform; the helmet was plain white, with a narrow navy-blue edging to the top of the puggaree.
 Pith-styled helmets were used as late as the Second World War by Japanese, European and American military personnel in hot climates.
 Included in this category are the sun helmets worn in Ethiopia and North Africa by Italian troops, the Royal Netherlands East Indies Army, Union Defence Force, and Nazi Germany's Afrika Korps, as well as similar helmets used to a more limited extent by U.S. and Japanese forces in the Pacific Theater.